How to reduce your waste & increase your reuse

-Every item we bring into our homes – whether it is a plastic pot of yoghurt or an item of clothing or a washing machine – is created using raw materials, water and energy.
+It takes raw materials, water and energy to create every item we bring into our homes – whether it is a plastic pot of yoghurt or an item of clothing or a washing machine.
 Its journey will have created carbon dioxide as it was transported from its original factory to a shop or online warehouse and then to your home.
 And eventually (or after just a few days in the case of food and food packaging) it is used and disposed of.

 Reuse of existing products, reducing consumption and recycling are the best ways to help make a difference to our climate.